Are you known for organizing everything in sight? Do you live by a regimented to-do list? And are you currently considering which career path to take?

 14. Interior designer

-Interior designers have a knack for knowing what colours, fabrics and styles mesh together to create a breath-taking and inviting space.
+Interior designers have a knack for knowing what colors, fabrics and styles mesh together to create a breathtaking and inviting space.
 But besides being creative and artsy, they also must possess great organization skills to liaise with different clients and vendors.

 In addition, they must ensure that everything looks tidy, uncluttered and presentable.
 Therefore, it’s a job that requires a handful of very specific skills and a friendly personality.